Trump Fires John Bolton In Final Break After Months Of Internal Policy Division

 Trump administration officials have been quoted for some time in press reports describing the unease with which the president began to see Bolton's moves.

-Trump appeared to have been focused elsewhere, including on trade negotiations with China, and then dismayed when he checked back in with the issues in Bolton's portfolio.
+Trump appeared to have been focused elsewhere, including on trade negotiations with China, and then become dismayed when he checked back in with the issues in Bolton's portfolio.

 Trump, who has mocked what he has called the wasted sacrifice and money involved with America's wars in the Middle East — especially since the United States hadn't taken any oil for itself or some other economic recompense — was not pleased to see news coverage about Bolton bringing the United States to the brink of a crisis with Iran.